cnsaavedra/pickforus/README.md

 # What's so special about this?
 Can't we just share our thoughts in real life?
 It is most likely that deep down inside you and your friends that you have somewhere you would want to go.
 This website will extract the information needed from you and your friends to finalize and get the most wanted option.
+And really if everyone is indecisive, who is the leader of the group?
+THIS WEBSITE!

 # How do you extract the most wanted option?
 ### You are given 60 seconds to put in your thoughts, therefore the website is trying to get the first thing that comes to you and your friends heads.